Copyright © 2016-2017 by Nobo Komagata (http://nobo.komagata.net/pub/Komagata16-Pothole.html, http://nobo.komagata.net/pub/Komagata16-Pothole.pdf)

 2. So, water can stay on the street surface because of potholes.
 Analogously, we are stuck in various thoughts because of how our minds are conditioned and carved.
 In our minds, there must be something comparable to potholes on a street.

 3. Now, if there were no potholes on the street surface, water flows and disappears into wherever designated by the drain system.
 Regardless of how hard it rains, water will pass.
-Analogously, if there are “potholes” in our minds, we would be able to have a clearer mind without being stuck in various thoughts.
+Analogously, if there are no “potholes” in our minds, we would be able to have a clearer mind without being stuck in various thoughts.
 Regardless of how hard the life situation becomes, the hard feelings will pass.
 We may not even need to experience suffering as such.

 4. Naturally, we can fix real potholes by completely resurfacing the affected section or by patching each pothole.
 Analogously, we can purify our minds by fixing our mental potholes ... in various ways.
 We do not need to go into the details of such methods; we can easily find many approaches and choose whatever appropriate for ourselves.